arbox/shalmaneser/doc/index.md

 If you cannot name the binary or the model (the ``.par`` file) as given above please set the following environment variables: ``SHALM_TREETAGGER_BIN`` and ``SHALM_TREETAGGER_MODEL``.

+Please do not use Unicode models for TreeTagger!

 ### Berkeley Parser
 Downloand the Berkeley Parser archive from the official [site](https://code.google.com/p/berkeleyparser/downloads/list) at Google Code, uncompress it to your favorite location.
 The path to the root directory is essential for the experiment file declarations.
 Schalmaneser expects the following directory structure: